armandosunny/EcoNicheS/README.md

 ## [Points and pseudoabsences](http://cran.nexr.com/web/packages/ENMeval/vignettes/ENMeval-vignette.html)

-Here we can sample random points from the background, as a result, in RStudio we will obtain a map that can be viewed in the files and graphics window, specifically in the Plot tab.
+Here, by uploading our previously edited .cvs file and any of our .asc layers, as a result, in RStudio we will obtain a map that can be viewed in the files and graphics window, specifically in the Plot tab.
+In the example that shows the results obtained, 1000000 was used as the number of random points, however the default value is 100, but it can be modified, so the appropriate number of points for our study can be indicated in the third box of the tab.

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/a37ba849-6c5e-422e-b26e-d1562e09e4ae)

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/d2bb018a-1461-4a5a-9a62-4618b5c7cb26)

-In the example that shows the results obtained, 1000000 was used as the number of random points, however the default value is 100, but it can be modified, so the appropriate number of points for our study can be indicated in the third box of the tab.
 Despite the above, the main result appears as a legend in the main panel of our EcoNicheS tab, as can be seen in the image below.
 This implies that a new database was obtained, which is stored in the working directory indicated at the beginning.
 Before running the analysis, the name of the generated database can and should be modified by always maintaining the .csv extension, in this way we ensure that its creation and saving are being carried out correctly.

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/a4415556-a480-4837-9790-63f939e823ad)